-This table describes the fees and expenses that you may pay if you buy and hold Fund shares.
+This table describes the fees and expenses that you may pay if you buy, hold, and sell Fund shares.
+You may pay other fees, such as brokerage commissions and other fees to financial intermediaries, which are not reflected in this table and examples below.

-(expenses that you pay each year as a percentage of the value of your investment)^
+(expenses that you pay each year as a percentage of the value of your investment)

 Management Fees 0.47%

 Distribution (12b-1) Fees None

-Other Expenses 0.52%
+Other Expenses 0.50%

-Total Annual Fund Operating Expenses 0.99%
+Total Annual Fund Operating Expenses 0.97%